Characters: Gekkan Shoujo Nozaki-kun

 - Odd Friendship: With Mikoshiba.
 Sakura points out the two have very different personalities so it surprises her that they're friends.
 Nozaki admits he initially only took interest in him for character ideas.

-- One Head Taller: To Chiyo, among other characters.
+- One Head Taller: A lot taller than Chiyo, among other characters.

 - Pen Name: He writes under the pseudonym 'Sakiko Yumeno'.

-- Perpetual Frowner: Due to his stoic nature.
+- Perpetual Frowner: Due to his stoic nature, he doesn't smile terribly often.

 - Real Men Cook: He is a better cook than Sakura, much to her chagrin.